agrawalanshika/agrawalanshika/README.md

 # 💫 About Me
 ## Hi, I'm Anshika Agrawal 👋

 B.Tech Computer Science undergraduate specializing in Artificial Intelligence.
-I build end-to-end ML systems — from training models to deploying them as usable applications — and I'm particularly drawn to problems where AI can have a tangible real-world impact.
+I enjoy building Machine Learning projects — from training models to putting them together as working applications and I'm particularly interested in how Artificial Intelligence can be applied to solve real-world problems.

 ---

 ## 🔭 Currently Working On

-- 🩺 **MedVisionAI** — a multimodal medical imaging platform for disease detection across Brain MRI, Brain CT, Chest X-Ray, and Chest CT scans
+- 🔍 Exploring real-time object detection with OpenCV and YOLO
 - 📊 Strengthening DSA fundamentals in C/C++
 - 🤖 Exploring LLMs, Generative AI, and Reinforcement Learning